MightyHelper/ppyd-gol/reports/main.typ

 == Build and Execution <appendix-2>

 This project *requires* C++ standard version 23, and at least CMake 3.28.
-Additionally, it is necessary an MPI-4.1 compatible implementation of MPI.
+Additionally, an MPI-4.1 compatible implementation of MPI is necessary.

 #heading(outlined: false, level: 3, [Build])